Big Spring McMahon–Wrinkle Airport: Historical airline service

 American Airlines, first operating as Southern Air Transport, began the first commercial air service to Big Spring in 1929 when the airport was called American Airlines Field through the 1930's.
 Big Spring was an important fuel stop between El Paso and Dallas for American's transcontinental flights between Los Angeles and New York.
 American first used early tri-motor aircraft followed by Douglas DC-3's before service ended in 1950.

 Continental Airlines began flights in 1944 serving Big Spring as one of many stops on a route between Denver, Albuquerque, and San Antonio.
 Continental also flew DC-3's but ended service in 1951.

 Pioneer Air Lines began service in 1947 using the Municipal Airport (now McMahon-Wrinkle) as one of several stops on flights between Midland/Odessa and Dallas.
 The airline used Douglas DC-3 aircraft.
 Pioneer merged into Continental Airlines in 1955 marking a return for Continental.
 Continental moved its flights to the new Howard County Airport (HCA) northeast of Big Spring in 1960–61.

 Trans-Texas Airways (TTa) replaced Continental at HCA in 1963 using DC-3's and soon upgraded to Convair 240 piston engine aircraft and Convair 600 turboprops.
 Trans-Texas changed its name to Texas International Airlines in 1969.
 According to its July 1, 1970 system timetable, Texas International (TI) was operating four Convair 600 propjet flights every weekday from the airport with nonstop service to Dallas/Fort Worth, TX, Lubbock, TX, Brownwood, TX and Hobbs, NM as well as direct no change of plane flights to Albuquerque, Clovis, NM, El Dorado, AR, Longview, TX and Santa Fe, NM with service to Albuquerque and Dallas/Fort Worth providing direct connections to TI DC-9 jet flights to Houston, Los Angeles and Little Rock.
 Texas International then ended service to Big Spring in 1974.
 A small commuter airline by the name of Trans Regional then offered service from Big Spring to DFW and Midland/Odessa, Texas but their service ended by early 1976 and Big Spring has not seen commercial air service since that time.

 Howard County Airport closed by 1985 at which time all local aviation moved back to McMahon-Wrinkle Airport.

 Facilities

-The airport covers 2,086 acre and has two paved runways: 17/35 is 8,802 x 100 ft (2,683 x 30 m) and 6/24 is 4,601 x 75 ft (1,402 x 23 m).
+The airport covers 2,086 acre and has two paved runways: 18/36 is 8,802 x 100 ft (2,683 x 30 m) and 6/24 is 4,601 x 75 ft (1,402 x 23 m).

-The airport lacks an active control tower; air traffic coordination is limited to UNICOM advisories only.
-The former Webb AFB control tower still stands, but it has not been operational since the Air Force's departure in late 1977 and the airfield's conversion to a civil airport.
+Air traffic coordination is limited to UNICOM advisories only.
+The former Webb AFB control tower stood until mid 2025, It had not been operational since the Air Force's departure in late 1977 and the airfield's conversion to a civil airport.

-In the year ending May 22, 2021, the airport had 23,520 aircraft operations, average 64 per day: 95% general aviation and 5% military.
-39 aircraft were then based at this airport: 30 single-engine, 4 multi-engine, 3 jet, 6% ultralight and 2 helicopter.
+In April 2026, Galaxy FBO has taken over the fixed base operations at the field, from the City of Big Spring.